A commit persists all staged changes in your local repository.

 Customizing the Commit Composer

-You can customize the settings for Tower's commit composer in Preferences -> Editor.
+You can customize the settings for Tower's commit composer in Settings -> Editor.

 Here, you can: